giatrakosg/verbose-spork/README.md

 and contents.

 ## client
 Clients connect to the main server and sync their /data folder with that of the main server.
+We first get a list of all the data in a directory and hash their contents.